0x-0de/ashbloom/README.md

 ### Voxel demo:

 Provides a 3D demo in which you can edit and mess with a 64x64x64 grid of voxels.
 Essentially written as an example Vulkan renderer, provides a complete example on how to use the swapchain, render pass, and graphics pipeline bootstrapping tools.

+Other small tests are included in the `tests` folder.